 A data controller determines the purposes for which and the means by which personal data is processed.
 Hanken is for example a data controller when providing higher education for its students.

 A data processor processes personal data only on behalf of the controller.
 The data processor is usually a third external party, for example a cloud service provider who provides online services for Hanken.
-According to Data Protection Laws, a data controller is required to sign Data Protection Agreements with its data processors to ensure protection of outsourced processing and storing of personal information.
+According to Data Protection Laws, a data controller is required to sign Data Processing Agreements with its data processors to ensure protection of outsourced processing and storing of personal information.

 The alternative lawful purposes for collecting and processing are: